mastodon/blog/content/posts/2018-08-21_Mastodon-101/index.md

 ### Where do I sign up?

-The first thing you have to do is choose your server.
-This sounds like a hassle but it's actually pretty great.
+The first thing you have to do is **choose your server**.
+This is an extra step compared to sites like Twitter or Tumblr, but isn't as difficult as it may seem.

-Like with email, your identity includes the server you log in to.
+> Like with email, your identity is hosted by the server you sign up on.
 So for example, I joined mastodon.social so to mention me you can type @nico@mastodon.social in your post.
-It's not as unwieldy as it sounds because the user interface doesn't show the server name when it's not helpful (like when reading conversations) and puts it in when necessary (like when you reply to someone's post from another server) and you'll find it's not a problem when you're chattering away.

 If what you want to talk about most fits into a clear category (maybe it's video games or art or queer life or coding or fiction or whatever) then it might be worth making your first server one where that will primarily host that sort of content -- it'll be easier to make connections and find like-minded folk.
 Some consider your server to be like a neighbourhood or a venue where the general chatter can have a specific focus.